JaydevSR/intro-git-github-iiserb/README.md

-# Introduction to Git and GitHub for project management and open source
+# Introduction to Git and GitHub for Project Management and Open Source Development

 ## Outline
 1. What is version control?